-The killing two birds with one stone method.
+The killing of two birds with one stone method.
 They will often inform a partner of someone flirting with them or talk about how an ex would have done something for them, which is confusing as they’ve already smeared the ex and told the new partner how much they hate them.
 The new partner then ends up feeling jealous and insecure, often losing their boundaries, as they try harder and harder to keep the narcissist happy.
 So they can make partners doubt themselves, their thoughts and feelings, and if partners bring anything up, a narcissist will commonly tell them things like.
 “You’re insecure.”
 “You’re jealous.”
-“Don’t be so sensitive.”and other gaslighting sentences to take the blame away from the narcissist and pass the problems onto their partner.
+“Don’t be so sensitive.” and other gaslighting sentences to take the blame away from the narcissist and pass the problems onto their partner.
 When, in reality, your instincts are correct.
 The narcissist gets attention while they gain control of your mind, and you slowly lose control of your mind.

 “They only want to talk about your reactions to their behaviour, and never their behaviour itself.”

 Narcissists will flirt and deny another one to provoke feelings of jealousy, insecurities and self-doubt in their partner.
-They’ll flirt in front of them then deny all knowledge.
+They’ll flirt in front of them and then deny all knowledge.
 Some will flirt and then tell their partner to “Get over it.”
 Or “Stop overacting.”
-Again so the partner doubts themselves and believes themselves to be the problem, and not the narcissists’ behaviour.
+Again so, the partner doubts themselves and believes themselves to be the problem and not the narcissists’ behaviour.

 - Create shame in people into not believing they are worthy or good enough.

 - Create a competition of those around them by comparing people against each other.

-- Create jealous between those around them.
+- Create jealousy between those around them.
 The narcissist is extremely envious and jealous of those around them, and some make this more obvious than others.